asreview/asreview/docs/source/about.rst

 Labeling workflow with ASReview
 -------------------------------

 Start and finish a systematic labeling process with ASReview LAB by following these steps:

 1. Create a dataset with potentially relevant records you want to systematically screen.
 Improve the quality of the data and specify clear reviewing (inclusion/exclusion) criteria)
-2. Specify a stopping rule
+2. Specify a stopping criterium
 3. :doc:`start`
 4. :doc:`project_create`
 5. :ref:`Import your dataset <project_create:Add dataset>`
 6. :ref:`project_create:Select Prior Knowledge`
 7. Select the four components of the active learning model
-8. Wait for the warming up of the AI (the software is extracting the features and runs the classifier with the prior knowledge)
+8. Wait untill the warm up of the AI is ready (the software is extracting the features and trains the classifier on the prior knowledge)
-9. Start :doc:`screening` until you reach your stopping criteria
+9. Start :doc:`screening` until you reach your stopping criterium
-10. Export your data and the project file
+10. :ref:`progress:Export results` and :ref:`manage:Export project`

 Quick start